Yoast/developer/docs/features/indexables/functional-specification.md

 We also store several 'patterns' which represent _template_ and content types where it isn't valuable or necessary to include discreet indexables for every possible permutation.
 These include:

-* Date archive templates
+* Date archives
-* Post type archive templates
+* Post type archives
-* Error templates
+* Error pages
-* Search results templates
+* Search results

 *We consider a page to be 'public' when the `publicly_queryable` attribute is set to `true` (either explicitly, or when inherited when `public` is `true`), via `register_post_type`/`register_taxonomy`.